Synopsis

 An ability to assemble working circuits and a basic understanding of electronics are helpful assets when doing the experiment.
 Very basic coding experience will help, though this is not a programming project and will be perfectly accessible to non-experts.

-Pulsed NMR at 15 MHz – Dr Andy Irvine
+Pulsed NMR at 15 MHz – Prof. Sian Dutton

 Part II Laboratory, Room 170 (8 spaces)